Lycoris radiata

 Lycoris radiata, known as the red spider lily, red magic lily, corpse flower, or equinox flower, is a plant in the amaryllis family, Amaryllidaceae, subfamily Amaryllidoideae.
-Originally from China, Japan, Korea and Nepal and from there to the United States and elsewhere.
+It is originally from China, Japan, Korea and Nepal and spread from there to the United States and elsewhere.
 It is considered naturalized in Seychelles and in the Ryukyu Islands.
 It flowers in the late summer or autumn, often in response to heavy rainfall.
 The common name hurricane lily refers to this characteristic, as do other common names, such as resurrection lily; these may be used for the genus as a whole.

 Description

 Lycoris radiata is a bulbous perennial with showy, bright-red flowers.
 When in full bloom, spindly stamens, likened to the image of spider legs, extend slightly upward and outward from the flower's center.
 The flowers of the plant generally appear around late August to early September, before the leaves fully develop, on scapes rising 30–70 cm from the ground.
 Four to six 2-inch long flowers, arranged in umbels, perch atop each plant stalk.
 Individual flowers are irregular, with narrow segments which curve backwards.
 The leaves, which tend to emerge in October, are a greyish-green color, parallel-sided, 0.5–1 cm wide and feature a paler central stripe.
 The plant retains its leaves throughout the winter season, but will begin to shed them away as temperatures start to warm in late spring.